 If you are seeking compensation as a truck crash victim in Indiana and your accident was caused by someone else’s negligence, you may be able to collect damages from the liable party.

 Damages you could secure include the following:

-In the event of a tragic accident, let the legal team at WKW work toward the best possible outcome for your case.
-Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.
+In the event of a tragic trucking accident in Indianapolis, let the legal team at WKW work toward the best possible outcome for your case.
+Call 317.920.6400 today or fill out our online contact form for a free, no-obligation case evaluation.

 Let WKW put our experience to work for you.
 Contact us for your free case evaluation.